-There are many fantastic destinations in Mexico, and it can be hard to choose which one to visit.
+There are many fantastic destinations in Mexico, and choosing which one to visit can be hard.
 One of the popular decisions is choosing between the tourist destinations of Tulum vs Cancun.

 - About Cancun